cloudtrax/docs/api/vouchers.md

 ### update multiple vouchers' settings
 `PUT /network/<network-id>/<action>`

 The action specified in `<action>` (see [actions table below](#actions)) is applied to all vouchers listed in the array of voucher-code objects in the PUT body.
-The array of voucher codes is named "vouchers".
+The array is named "vouchers".

 ##### example request